zsoltmester/saturn/README.md

 #### TODO for MVP

-- Facebook integration
+- Facebook picture and video integration (try this: https://github.com/bakkenbaeck/Viewer)
-- Try the Viewer lib for FB images and videos (https://github.com/bakkenbaeck/Viewer)
 - Allow users to send feedback
 - Set up a revenue model and support it in the app
 - Deep testing and bug fixing